swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

     repository.
 If you ever need to go back to this branch, you can always restore the branch from this menu.

-    Congrats!
+    Congratulations!
 You can now iterate on your model while keeping a trace of the improvements made to it.
 You can visualize and discuss the changes made to a model before merging them into the codebase.